mghotbi/DspikeIn/README.md

 Using our spike-in positive controls and assessing the percentage of retrieved spiked species, we were able to compare the results at each step before selecting a pathway.
-We utilized q2-gcn-norm based on rrnDB database (version 5.7) to normalize for 16S rRNA gene marker copy numbers ([qiime2 plugin; gcn-norm](https://github.com/Jiung-Wen/q2-gcn-norm)).
+The copy number correction was performed to correct potential biases in the representation of *Tetragenococcus halophilus* species in our ASV approach.
+We utilized `q2-gcn-norm` based on the rrnDB database (version 5.7) to normalize for 16S rRNA gene marker copy numbers ([qiime2 plugin; gcn-norm](https://github.com/Jiung-Wen/q2-gcn-norm)).
 Due to the variability in rDNA gene copy numbers, straightforward translation of rDNA read counts into the abundance of individual organisms is precluded ([Lavrinienko et al., 2021](https://doi.org/10.1016/j.tim.2020.05.019)).

 In fact, for ITS we did not need to use copy number correction.
 However, we recommend conducting a literature review before deciding whether to sum or select the maximum abundance of OTUs/ASVs rooted from spiked-in species and calculating spike-in factors.
 We believe systematic evaluation before selecting or refuting each method can help prevent miscalculations ([Lofgren et al., 2018](https://doi.org/10.1111/mec.14995)), which can aid in establishing a system-dependent method for copy number correction in ITS markers.

----
 ```r
 # Make a new directory and set it as your working directory
 create_directory("DspikeIn_16S_OTU", set_working_dir = TRUE)